genome-nexus/genome-nexus/docs/FAQ.md

 ### Step 2 — OncoKB gene preference

-Among surviving genes, check whether any gene symbol appears in the OncoKB cancer gene list.
-If at least one gene qualifies, keep only transcripts from OncoKB genes and discard the rest.
-If no gene is in the list, all candidates pass through unchanged.
+Among surviving genes, check whether any gene symbol appears in the OncoKB cancer gene database.
+The filter runs in two tiers:

+**Tier 1 — `oncokbCuratedGenes` (`oncokbAnnotated: true`):** Genes with a curated clinical entry in OncoKB.
+If any surviving gene is in this set, keep only those genes and discard the rest.

+**Tier 2 — `oncokbCancerGenes` fallback (`oncokbAnnotated: false`):** Only consulted when Tier 1 found no match.
+This set includes all genes present in the `oncokb.gene` MongoDB collection that lack a curated OncoKB entry — e.g., Foundation Medicine or MSK-IMPACT panel genes.
+If at least one gene matches, keep only those.

+If neither tier matches, all candidates from Step 1 pass through unchanged.

-This runs at the **gene** level so that an isoform override for an incidental bystander gene cannot outrank a cancer gene's transcript.
+This two-tier structure prevents non-curated panel genes from outranking OncoKB-curated cancer genes when both appear in the same variant's transcript list.
+The filter runs at the **gene** level so that an isoform override for a bystander gene cannot outrank a cancer gene's transcript.

+> **Note for developers:** Both gene sets are built at startup in [`OncokbServiceImpl.buildList()`](https://github.com/genome-nexus/genome-nexus/blob/master/service/src/main/java/org/cbioportal/genome_nexus/service/internal/OncokbServiceImpl.java) from the `oncokb.gene` MongoDB collection — `buildList(true)` populates `oncokbCuratedGenes` (only entries where `oncokbAnnotated == true`), `buildList(false)` populates `oncokbCancerGenes` (all entries).
+The two-tier filter logic lives in [`IsoformAnnotationEnricher`](https://github.com/genome-nexus/genome-nexus/blob/master/service/src/main/java/org/cbioportal/genome_nexus/service/enricher/IsoformAnnotationEnricher.java) Step 2, guarded by the `prioritize_cancer_gene_transcripts` config flag (default `true`).

 ---